Acute lymphoblastic leukaemia (ALL) treatment side effects

 If you are neutropenic and get an infection, then you are at risk of a serious condition called neutropenic sepsis, which can be life-threatening.

 If you think you have an infection, you should contact your hospital team straight away.
-Symptoms to look out for include:
+See our information on the symptoms to look out for.

-If you have any of these symptoms and you cannot contact your hospital team, call 999 or go to A&E right away.
+If you have any of symptoms for an infection and you cannot contact your hospital team, call 999 or go to A&E right away.

 Supportive care